-In 2020 and 2021, members of the Asia LGBTIQ Network on SOGIE & Gender-based Violence flagged the glaring lack of mental health support mechanisms for lesbian, gay, bisexual, transgender, intersex, and queer (LGBTIQ) advocates working on gender-based violence (GBV) issues in Asia.
-Network members spoke of sharply-increased stress, anxiety, depression, and fatigue, due, in large part, to impacts of the COVID-19 pandemic.
-These impacts included a rise in emergency requests for assistance from lesbian, gay, bisexual, transgender, and queer (LGBTQ) people facing income loss, food and housing disruption, and a rise in cases of gender-based violence from family members and partners while under household quarantines and neighborhood lockdowns, which were often enforced with a militarized type of policing.
+In 2020 and 2021, members of the Asia LGBTIQ Network on SOGIE & Gender-based Violence flagged the glaring lack of mental health support mechanisms for lesbian, gay, bisexual, transgender, intersex, and queer (LGBTIQ) advocates working on gender-based violence (GBV) issues in Asia.1 Network members spoke of sharply-increased stress, anxiety, depression, and fatigue, due, in large part, to impacts of the COVID-19 pandemic.
+These impacts included a rise in emergency requests for assistance from lesbian, gay, bisexual, transgender, and queer (LGBTQ) people facing income loss, food and housing disruption, and a rise in cases of gender-based violence from family members and partners while under household quarantines and neighborhood lockdowns, which were often enforced with a militarized type of policing.2

 While the pandemic exacerbated and intensified mental health stressors for LGBTQ advocates, the stressors themselves preceded the COVID-19 pandemic.
-For instance, there was a lack of mental health support services for LGBTQ crisis responders, lack of organizational mechanisms for mental health check-ins with gender-based violence peer counselors and early responders, lack of organizational funding to provide free or subsidized mental health services for LGBTQ advocates who could not afford them on their own, and insufficient attention to staff stress management.
+For instance, there was a lack of mental health support services for LGBTQ crisis responders, lack of organizational mechanisms for mental health check-ins with gender-based violence peer counselors and early responders, lack of organizational funding to provide free or subsidized mental health services for LGBTQ advocates who could not afford them on their own, and insufficient attention to staff stress management.3

 At the conclusion of a regional forum of the Asia LGBTIQ Network on SOGIE & GBV in 2021, participants made a recommendation to develop regional wellness mechanisms to support healthy, sustainable LGBTIQ activism in general, but specifically and urgently for those involved in work to stop gender-based violence.
 Forum participants wanted programs and organizations working on gender-based violence to support the mental health and wellbeing of staff and volunteer workers.
-Participants expressed the belief that improving mental health and wellbeing of LGBTIQ advocates working on gender-based violence would strengthen their resilience and activism.
-In response to the recommendation, Outright International convened a wellness collective of volunteer Network members and Outright International Asia program staff.
-The sevenmember wellness collective agreed to carry out a preliminary study on mental health stressors of members of the Network and their allies working on gender-based violence in LGBTQ communities.
-Findings would be presented in a paper, disseminated to Network members and their organizations or networks, and used to design a mental wellbeing workshop.
-The workshop would inform the development of a regional wellness mechanism to be piloted by Network members.
+Participants expressed the belief that improving mental health

-1 &quot;SOGIE" refers to sexual orientation, gender identity, and gender expression.
+1 "SOGIE" refers to sexual orientation, gender identity, and gender expression.
 Gender-based violence (GBV) is violence rooted in systemic patriarchy.
 It involves violence against people on grounds of their female sex and gender, as well as against individuals and groups who do not conform to heterosexual, gender-binary norms.
 Forms of GBV include, inter alia, domestic violence, intimate partner violence, sexual assault, and anti-LGBTIQ violence.
 The Asia LGBTIQ Network on SOGIE & Gender-Based Violence was established in 2020 by Outright International as a platform for expertise, learning, and advocacy exchanges on LGBTQ-inclusive responses to gender-based violence intervention and prevention.
 It currently has 40 members from 13 countries in South Asia, Southeast Asia, and Northeast Asia.
 Currently, there are no members from Central and West Asia.
-The Network convenes annual regional forums, themebased webinars, and undertakes research.
-An online hub is managed by Outright International and is available for Network members and non-members (restricted access).
+The Network convenes annual regional forums, theme-based webinars, and undertakes research.
+An online hub is managed by Outright and is available for Network members and non-members (restricted access).
 Currently, the Network does not have members who self-identify as intersex.

-2 &quot;LGBTIQ Protection and Service Gaps Exposed by the COVID-19 Pandemic," verbal country reports presented by members of Asia LGBTIQ Network on SOGIE & GBV for the online regional forum, 3-7 August 2021.
+2 "LGBTIQ Protection and Service Gaps Exposed by the COVID-19 Pandemic," verbal country reports presented by members of Asia LGBTIQ Network on SOGIE & GBV for the online regional forum, 3-7 August 2021.
 Report on forum proceedings, outcomes, and Zoom recording on file with Outright International.

-Participant sharing, Asia LGBTIQ Network on SOGIE & GBV, 2020 regional forum, 5-9 October 2020, and 2021 regional forum, 3-7 August 2021.
+3 Participant sharing, Asia LGBTIQ Network on SOGIE & GBV, 2020 regional forum, 5-9 October 2020, and 2021 regional forum, 3-7 August 2021.
 Reports on forum proceedings, outcomes, and Zoom recordings on file with Outright International.